Low End Mac Reader Specials

 Drives

 At this point, 8 GB is about the norm for hard drives, so that's what Apple should use.
-As for CD-ROM drives, 24x still seems popular on entry level computers.
+As for CD-ROM drives, 24x still seems popular on entry-level computers.
 Using the same drive as the PowerBook, iMac, and iBook would make a lot of sense.

 However, within the next year, DVD will become more common - and probably become a standard feature.
-Apple should make sure there's some easy way to replace the CD-ROM drive with a DVD drive when customers are ready to upgrade.
+Apple should make sure there's an easy way to replace the CD-ROM drive with a DVD drive when customers are ready to upgrade.

 Power: Thinking Different